-Democrats were hoping for a surprise win in Georgia, but they came up just short in Tuesday night's special election in a district held by Republicans for nearly four decades.
+Democrats were hoping for a surprise win in Georgia, but they came up just short in April's special election in a district held by Republicans for nearly four decades.

-Jon Ossoff led a splintered GOP field by a wide margin, but did not top the necessary 50-percent threshold in the race for Georgia's 6th congressional district, prompting a runoff election in June against former Secretary of State Karen Handel.
+Ossoff led a splintered GOP field by a wide margin, but did not top the necessary 50-percent threshold in the race for Georgia's 6th congressional district, prompting a runoff election in June against Handel.

 Meet the candidates

 Ossoff is a 30-year-old documentary filmmaker and former House staffer.
 "We have defied the odds.
-We have shattered expectations," Ossoff told supporters Tuesday night before the race had been projected.
+We have shattered expectations," Ossoff told supporters April 18 before the race had been projected.
 "So bring it on."
 He has come under fire because he doesn't live in the district.

 Actor Samuel L. Jackson recorded a radio ad for Ossoff, and other celebrities like Alyssa Milano have gotten involved in get-out-the-vote efforts.

 Handel is the state's former secretary of state.
 She mounted unsuccessful runs for governor in 2010 and the U.S. Senate in 2012.
-She did not embrace President Trump during the campaign, but took a congratulatory call from him and said she would accept a visit to the White House.
+She did not embrace Trump during the campaign, but took a congratulatory call from him and said she would accept a visit to the White House.

-President Trump has been very engaged in the race, recording a robo-call to help get out the vote and tweeting multiple times.
+President Trump has been very engaged in the race, recording a robocall to help get out the vote and tweeting multiple times during the primary.

 "Despite major outside money, FAKE media support and eleven Republican candidates, BIG 'R' win with runoff in Georgia.
 Glad to be of help!"
 Trump tweeted about the result.